isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

 <p><b>Important Points</b></p>

-</div></li><li>Before the end of the Offer Stage, we will make Confirmed Offers to selected students.
+<ul><li>Before the end of the Offer Stage, we will make Confirmed Offers to selected students.
 If you wish to accept a Confirmed Offer, you will be guaranteed a place in Temasek Junior College as long as you meet the eligibility criteria for admission.</li>

 <li>Students are <u>NOT allowed</u> to accept more than one Confirmed Offer at any time.</li>